 More sophisticated tools will allow HR teams to personalise the content that each employee goes through based on their location, role, department, and other demographic data.
 A sales hire, for example, will go through product information, be quizzed on sales processes, be introduced to their individual reporting structure, and be connected to colleagues in the same department.
 If an employee has young children and is eligible for benefits, the onboarding process will inform them accordingly.

-In summary, HR tech will play an important role in recruitment and workforce management in 2021.
+In summary, HR tech will play an important role in talent acquisition and workforce management in 2021.
 However, it remains imperative that HR professionals don’t lose sight of the human element.
 HR is still and will always be about people.
 When adopting technologies, do so with your people in mind – ensure you get the right buy-in, provide adequate training, and remember that employees are more than just data.